mitre/fieldmanual/sphinx-docs/Lateral-Movement-Guide.md

 ![Debrief Attack Path Example](/img/debrief_attack_path.png)

-This capability relies on the `origin_link_id` field to be populated within the agent profile upon first check-in and is currently implemented for the default agent, 54ndc47.
+This capability relies on the `origin_link_id` field to be populated within the agent profile upon first check-in and is currently implemented for the default agent, Sandcat.
 For more information about the `#{origin_link_id}` global variable, see the explanation of **Command** in the [What is an Ability?](/docs/Learning-the-Terminology.html#what-is-an-ability) section of the Learning the Terminology guide.
 For more information about how lateral movement tracking is implemented in agents to be used with CALDERA, see the [Lateral Movement Tracking](/docs/How-to-Build-Agents.html#lateral-movement-tracking)